 Select the desired plugin configuration options.
 Take a look at the WP-SpamShield Settings page in your WordPress site, and familiarize yourself with the different settings available.
 Many times when users have an issue, they simply haven't checked the settings to see if they can enable or disable a certain feature.

 If you are using front-end anti-spam plugins (CAPTCHAs, challenge questions, etc), be sure they are disabled since there's no longer a need for them, and these could likely conflict.
 (Back-end antispam plugins like Akismet are fine, although unnecessary.)

 Install a contact form if you like.
 (See "Adding a Contact Form to Your Blog" below)

 You're done!
-Sit back and see what it feels like to live without comment spam, trackback spam, and registration spam!
+Sit back and see what it feels like to live without blog comment spam, trackback spam, contact form spam, and registration spam!

 NOTE: If you're using a caching plugin, you will need to clear the plugin's cache after you install WP-SpamShield.
 It's a good practice to clear the cache after updating plugins as well.

-Want to show off your spam stats on your blog and tell others about WP-SpamShield?
+Want to show off your blocked spam stats on your site and tell others about WP-SpamShield?
 It's easy, just add a widget and drag and drop it where you like, in several color and size options.
 You have a choice of the regular size counters in 5 colors, the small counter in 5 colors, or the End Blog Spam graphic. (